 - Remove the dough from the bowl and place it on a sheet of plastic wrap.
 Wrap well and refrigerate for at least 1 hour, or up to one week.

 - When ready to make tortillas, remove the dough from the refrigerator, pinch off a ball the size of a ping pong ball for 6-inch, large golf ball for soft taco size, or a small baseball for large burrito size.
 Roll on a well-floured counter or a parchment circle one way out from the center, move the dough a quarter turn and roll out from the center again.
 Continue doing this rolling and moving the dough until you have the desired thickness and size of tortilla.

-- Heat a dry skillet or griddle over medium high heat.
+- Heat a dry skillet or griddle over medium high heat (or high heat for cast iron).
 Carefully add tortilla, cook on one side for about 20-30 seconds (or until you start seeing little bubbles).
 Flip using a spatula and cook for an additional 20-30 seconds on the other side.
-If large air bubbles form, try to pop them with the corner of your spatula.
+If large air bubbles form, you can pop them with the corner of your spatula if you'd like.

 - Remove the tortilla from skillet and wrap it in a tea towel to keep warm until all the tortillas have been cooked.
 Serve warm or at room temperature.